mekanism/Mekanism/README.md

 Source code.
 More information can be found on the [mod's forum post](http://www.minecraftforum.net/topic/1361286-164-mekanism-557-universal-cable-dynamic-tanks-wind-power/).

+Build instructions and contributing guidelines can be found in the docs directory.

 # About #

 Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools, armor, and weapons.